stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

 Yeah, Hartro is.
-Uh, and I think Trexel secretly is.
-Um, but yeah, Trexel's-- Trexel's a monster, um, and he needs to be stopped.
+And I think Trexel secretly is.
+But yeah, Trexel's a monster and he needs to be stopped.

 #### BEN